adeliafebriani/Tijarah-Blockchain-Notes/Chapter 1/Introduction of Blockchain Technology.md

 # Introduction of Blockchain
+## What is Blockchain?
+### Definition:
+Blockchain is a revolutionary **method for securely recording and managing transactions in a decentralized manner**.
+It operates as a digital ledger distributed across a network of computers, preventing any single entity from controlling the entire transaction history.
+Each "block" in the blockchain contains multiple transactions, and every new transaction is added to all participants' ledgers simultaneously.

+### Origin:
+The concept of blockchain was **initially proposed in 1991 by Stuart Haber and W. Scott Stornetta, aiming to create a tamper-resistant system for document timestamps**.
+However, its widespread application emerged **around 2008 with the invention of Bitcoin by the mysterious Satoshi Nakamoto**.
+The Bitcoin whitepaper introduced blockchain as a foundation for a decentralized digital currency, free from central authority.
+The **launch of the Bitcoin blockchain in January 2009** marked the beginning of blockchain's practical use in creating secure, transparent, and centrally-independent systems.

+This pivotal moment showcased the potential of blockchain beyond digital currencies.
+Over time, it has evolved, finding applications in diverse sectors such as finance, supply chain management, and voting systems, demonstrating its adaptability and versatility.

 ## History and Evolution of Blockchain
 ### Early Foundations (1990s)
 In the early 1990s, _Stuart Haber_ and _W.
 Scott Stornetta_ proposed a secure chain of blocks to timestamp digital documents, laying the groundwork for blockchain.
 Their vision **aimed at preventing tampering and backdating**, offering a glimpse into the future of digital trust.